grinnell-cs/csc151-images/_eboards/eboard01.md

     * **Don't just rely on my notes**; There is good evidence that taking your own notes helps you learn.
-* I will record our class sessions (audio only + mediocre transcript) using Otter.ai.
+* I will record our class sessions (audio only + mediocre transcript) using Team and Otter.ai.
 I will try to remember to post the link to Teams.
 Remind me if I don't.

 ### Other introductory stuff